Kong/docs.konghq.com/app/docs/0.5.x/plugin-development/access-the-datastore.md

 ### DAOs Lua API

 All methods available on DAOs are documented in the [kong.dao.cassandra.base_dao] module in Kong's Public Lua API Reference.
+See the [public interface] and [children DAOs interface] sections of the base_dao module.

 By extending the base_dao module, all DAOs have access to an abstraction on top of Cassandra, providing methods for inserting, updating, finding and deleting rows, with validation and pagination features that Cassandra does not provide by itself.